Tests of General Education Development (GED®)

 - The 4 GED Tests

-NEW - As of July 1, 2016 the state of Wisconsin requires all GED & HSED Candidates to successfully complete a Civics Literacy Test before taking their first GED Test.
+As of July 1, 2016 the state of Wisconsin requires all GED & HSED Candidates to successfully complete a Civics Literacy Test in order to obtain a credentail.

 Please click here to study for the Civics Test!